Educational Short Courses

 Simultaneous optimization of mining complexes aims to generate a production schedule for the various mines and processing streams that maximizes the economic value of the enterprise as a whole, in terms of market value of metal product(s) market value.

-Emphasis is placed on the downstream applications pertinent to the feasibility, design, development and planning stages of mining ventures, as well as in the financial optimization of relevant aspects of operations and production.
+Emphasis is placed on the downstream applications pertinent to the feasibility, design, development and planning stages of mining ventures, as well as in the financial optimization of relevant aspects of operations and production, including new approaches for real-time schedule updating based on reinforcement learning.

 Computer workshops introduce participants to the practical aspects of the technologies taught in the lectures.